-You may be anxious about specific aspects of dental treatment, or being in close contact with someone you don't know very well.
+Dental anxiety is common and affects people of all ages.
+You may be anxious about specific aspects of dental treatment, or by being in close contact with someone you don't know well.
 You may have had unpleasant experiences at the dentist as a child and are frightened that these will be repeated.

 It's important that during the treatment that you don't feel pushed further than you can cope with.
 You may feel more in control if you have a signal (raising your hand, for example) that lets the dentist know when to stop.

 If you are anxious, you may find treatment easier if you have some form of sedation to relieve anxiety and relax.
-Care For Smiles offers Oral Sedation and Nitrous Oxide sedation to help calm anxious patients, including children.
+Care For Smiles offers Oral Sedation and Inhalation (Nitrous Oxide) Sedation to help calm anxious patients, including children.

-Your dentist may prescribe mediation to help reduce your anxiety.
-The mediation is usually taken 30 minutes to an hour before your appointment and must be taken exactly as directed by your dentist.
+The medication is usually taken 30 minutes before your appointment and must be taken exactly as directed by your dentist.

-Nitrous oxide (or laughing gas) sedation may help make you more comfortable during certain procedures.
+Nitrous oxide, commonly known as 'happy gas' or 'laughing gas', may help make you more comfortable during certain procedures.
 You breathe the gas in through a mask placed over your nose.
-Within a few short minutes you should start to feel the relaxing effects.
+Within a few minutes you should start to feel the relaxing effects.
 You'll be able to understand what the dentist is saying throughout the treatment, but the sedation should reduce your anxiety.
 When your treatment is finished, the sedation will wear off after a few deep breaths.

 The dentists at Care For Smiles are trained in the use of nitrous oxide sedation.
 Please discuss with us if nitrous oxide sedation would be a good option for you.
-The cost for use of nitrous oxide sedation is $50.00 per 30 minute block.
+The cost for use of nitrous oxide sedation is $70.00 per 30 minute block.